Developer Guide

 Use cases

-(For all use cases below, the System is checkUp
+(For all use cases below, the System is checkUp and the Actor is the user, unless specified otherwise)

 Use case 1: Register a patient